 They are also typically fairly cheap when compared to other types of alcohol, so teens find them accessible and easy to afford.

 The marketing of alcopops is one of fun in the sun, youthfulness, and refreshment.
-These drinks are not marketed in a way appealing to adults or older folks, they are marketed towards the younger crowd.
-Everything about alcopops screams “young” which is another reason why teens are drawn to alcopops.
+However, these drinks are not marketed in a way appealing to adults or older folks.
+Instead, they are marketed toward the younger crowd.
+Everything about alcopops screams “young,” which is another reason teens are drawn to alcopops.

 Alcopops are easy to drink because they do not taste like alcohol.
-You can quickly and easily drink several alcopops without realizing, thus getting very intoxicated very quickly.
+You can quickly and easily drink several alcopops without realizing it, thus getting very intoxicated quickly.
 This is very common in teens who are underage drinking because they do not realize how alcohol affects their bodies yet.
-They can quickly drink several alcopops because of their sweet flavor and end up getting very drunk.
+They can quickly drink several alcopops because of their sweet flavor and get very drunk.
 This is the appeal of alcopops and the trouble with them.
-Additionally, alcopops look like soda-pop bottles which makes it hard for parents to spot them.
+Additionally, alcopops look like soda-pop bottles, making it hard for parents to spot them.

-Once the alcohol is metabolized, the intoxication hits all at once and the young person has a high blood alcohol content (BAC) and is showing clear signs of intoxication.
+Once the alcohol is metabolized, the intoxication hits all at once, and the young person has a high blood alcohol content (BAC) and is showing clear signs of intoxication.
 This is dangerous because young teens do not know how to handle alcohol.
-They may continue to drink once they are already highly intoxicated and need to go to the hospital.
+As a result, they may continue to drink once they are already highly intoxicated and need to go to the hospital.

 Blackouts or memory loss can occur when you drink too much too quickly.
-For young teens, blackouts can be a sign of damage occurring to the memory center of the brain.
+For young teens, blackouts can be a sign of damage occurring to the brain’s memory center.
 This is a sign of a dangerous effect on the neurological development of the brain of a teenager.
 The brain can also easily and quickly become dependent on alcohol because it is still developing.

-Another dangerous side effect of drinking any alcohol underage is the impairment of executive function.
-Drinking underage can make teens do impulsive or dangerous activities while they are intoxicated which can lead to them hurting themselves or others.
+Another dangerous side effect of drinking alcohol underage is the impairment of executive function.
+Drinking underage can make teens do impulsive or dangerous activities while intoxicated, which can lead them to hurt themselves or others.

-The pre-frontal cortex of the brain is the last part of the brain to finish developing around 25 to 28 years old.
-The pre-frontal cortex is where our decision-making skills are held, our rational thoughts, our ability to be cognitively mature about our choices.
-The reason teenagers can be so impulsive and prone to risk-taking is that this cortex is not fully developed yet.
+The prefrontal cortex of the brain is the last part of the brain to finish developing around 25 to 28 years old.
+The prefrontal cortex is where our decision-making skills are held, our rational thoughts, and our ability to be cognitively mature about our choices.
+Teenagers can be impulsive and prone to risk-taking because this cortex is not yet fully developed.

-When you add alcohol like alcopops into the equation, you have a teen who is prone to risk-taking, impulsivity, and reward-seeking behavior with loosened inhibitions.
-This is where mistakes can be made and teens can hurt themselves or others with their actions.
+When you add alcohol like alcopops into the equation, you have a teen prone to risk-taking, impulsivity, and reward-seeking behavior with loosened inhibitions.
+This is where mistakes can be made, and teens can hurt themselves or others with their actions.

 All the reasons written above are reason enough to prove that alcopops (and any type of alcohol) are a danger to youth.
-However, when it comes to alcopops, there is one thing that sets them apart.
+However, when it comes to alcopops, one thing sets them apart.

-You may have heard of the term “gateways drugs” used to describe softer types of drugs that can lead users to seek out harder drugs with more dangers and more extreme highs.
+You may have heard of the term “gateway drugs” used to describe softer types of drugs that can lead users to seek out harder drugs with more dangers and more extreme highs.
 That is very similar to alcopops.
-Alcopops are an easy way to get an introduction to alcohol and drinking which can then lead some youths to hard alcohol and beverages with higher alcohol content.
+Alcopops are an easy way to introduce alcohol and drinking, leading some youths to hard alcohol and beverages with higher alcohol content.

 This can lead to an alcohol addiction at a very young age.
-Not every teen who drinks underage will become an alcoholic or move to harder drinks, but to decrease the number of teens who are addicted to alcohol, all parents and caregivers should be on the lookout for alcopops.
+Of course, not every teen who drinks underage will become an alcoholic or move to harder drinks.
+Still, to decrease the number of teens addicted to alcohol, all parents and caregivers should look for alcopops.

-Talking to your teen realistically about alcohol and inviting them to ask questions and learn about the dangers in a safe and supportive environment can help your teen avoid the mess of youth alcoholism.
+Talking to your teen about alcohol and inviting them to ask questions and learn about the dangers in a safe and supportive environment can help them avoid the mess of youth alcoholism.

 If you find yourself or your teenager drinking alcopops frequently to the point of getting extremely intoxicated, you may want to consider getting professional help.
-A good method of seeing if you are suffering from alcohol addiction is to try and go several days without alcohol and to monitor your mental and physical state during those days.
+A good method of seeing if you are suffering from alcohol addiction is to try to go for several days without alcohol and monitor your mental and physical state during those days.